 Chime provides a wealth of resources on its website to help with any question you have.
 However, if you have a question, you can reach out 24/7 through your mobile app, via email or by phone.

-Some banks only offer customer service over the phone, which can be frustrating, especially if there’s a long wait time.
+Some banking services only offer customer service over the phone, which can be frustrating, especially if there’s a long wait time.
 Having multiple channels to reach Chime’s customer service team is an excellent benefit.

 Other Products and Services